NitinVishu/ProjectAssertAssignment/README.md

 -WebDriver manager

 ## TestCase Formate
-- have designed POM classes and executed them separately under TestLayer package.
+**I have designed POM classes and executed them separately under TestLayer package.**

 <!-- UL -->
 * Test 1:  End to end Execution of IMDB site with Reference to Pushpa Movie.